 Best 3D printer slicers for effective 3D printing

-What should I look for in a good 3D slicer?
+What should you look for in a good 3D slicer?

 That’s what this guide will help you find out — we haven’t just listed a group of 3D printer slicers we thought were good, but created a list of slicers which are the best in each area, for example the best free 3D slicer, or best 3D slicer for education in schools.
 We hope this provides all the info anyone will need to find the best 3D slicer for their needs.